cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

+Note that a `Packet` is never directly serialised.
+Rather it is an intermediary structure used in certain function calls that may need to be created or processed by modules interacting with the IBC handler.

 When the array of payloads, passed-in the packet, is populated with multiple values, the system will handle the packet as a multi-data packet.
 The multi-data packet handling logic is out of the scope of the current version of this spec.

-Note that a `Packet` is never directly serialised.
-Rather it is an intermediary structure used in certain function calls that may need to be created or processed by modules calling the IBC handler.

 An `OpaquePacket` is a packet, but cloaked in an obscuring data type by the host state machine, such that a module cannot act upon it other than to pass it to the IBC handler.
 The IBC handler can cast a `Packet` to an `OpaquePacket` and vice versa.